 There are many isolated parts of the world where people live with little or no access to medical services.
-High mortality rates and suffering could easily be combated by some basic but regular medical attention and accompanying health education.
+As a result, these remote communities suffer from disproportionately high mortality rates and an assortment of challenges that can be combated with some basic but regular medical attention and supplementary health education.

-All the ships are specifically equipped with medical consultation areas, dental clinic, minor surgery room, pharmacy, laboratory and all instruments and equipment necessary to provide a quality service in primary health care.
-The use of a ship also ensures that all staff are able to work and be accommodated in a secure environment, allowing the participation of a sizeable team of health professionals from a variety of medical specialities to join the regular expeditions.
+Using a medical ship as the primary mode of health care provision also ensures that all staff are able to both work and live in a secure environment.
+This set up enables a sizeable team of health professionals from a variety of medical specialities to join the regular expeditions.

 Tanzanian Lake Victoria